matkv/matkv.github.io/Csharp.md

 ### Nullable reference types

+C#2 also brought **nullable value types**, allowing the absence of information to be expressed effectively.
+C#7 made it possible to tell the compiler that a user-defined struct should be immutable using ```readonly struct``` declarations.

-C#8 will expect that anything not explicitely nullable is intended not to be nullable.
+The plans for C#8 include **nullable reference types**.
+Right now, nothing in the language lets us express whether a reference (return value, parameter, local variable) might be null.
+C#8 will expect that anything not explicitly nullable is intended not to be nullable:

 ```csharp
 string Method(string x, string? y)